News & Events

 OSA Ongoing Events

-LIMITED FLU VACCINES AVAILABLE - at the University Health Services
+Fight the Flu - Get your flu shot at the University Health Services

-Call 956-8965 if you have questions.
-For more information, visit the University Health Services website at http://www.hawaii.edu/shs/.
+For details and more information, visit the University Health Services at: http://www.hawaii.edu/shs/info/news_and_events.php#flu.

 UH Mānoa Events